SEAPonyCon/stickers/README.md

 # Hey you

 If you'd like to create your own stickers for WhatsApp, don't fork this repository.
 The one you really should be looking at is over at https://github.com/SEAPonyCon/stickers.
-If you wanna know more, they have prepare their own FAQ at https://faq.whatsapp.com/general/26000226.
+If you wanna know more, they have prepared their own FAQ at https://faq.whatsapp.com/general/26000226.

 ### Pull Requests/Sticker contributions
 - If you want to submit your own stickers of our mascots, please don't initiate a pull request.
 We're pretty clueless about the coding and stuff here at the time being.
 Our stickers are available in Telegram if you prefer that.